Darrkhan/Orbix/README.md

 ~/Workspace/KnowledgeBase/
 ```
 - Central repository for notes, research and references.
-- You can organize this directory using your preferred method (e.g., PARA, Zettlekasten, etc.).
+- You can organize this directory using your preferred method (e.g., PARA, Zettelkasten, etc.).